-When researching breast enlargement surgery with implants in Philadelphia and New Jersey, you need to find a doctor who not only is skilled in surgical technique, but who also understands the artistry involved in a successful procedure.
+When researching breast enlargement surgery with implants in New Jersey, you need to find a doctor who not only is skilled in surgical technique, but who also understands the artistry involved in a successful procedure.
 Other cosmetic surgeons may suggest there is no way to achieve a custom look or minimize discomfort that may accompany breast augmentation surgery, but nothing could be further from the truth.
 Instead, Dr. Sorokin uses innovative technology and proven methods to tailor the surgery to meet your needs, keeping an eye on your comfort and convenience.

 Why Us for Your Breast Enhancement

 Here are a few of the many reasons women visit us from throughout New Jersey and Philadelphia for breast augmentation:

 - Dr. Sorokin offers a "rapid recovery" technique so you can enjoy your results sooner.

 - Our practice is known for its specialization in breast surgery – from breast augmentation to complex revision cases.

 - Dr. Sorokin is a trusted, board-certified plastic surgeon who takes the time to understand your goals.

 To find out how breast augmentation could enhance your look, request a consultationrequest a consultation with Dr. Sorokin, a board-certified plastic surgeon and breast specialist, at our office in Cherry Hill or call (856) 797-0202.

 Depending on the breast implants our south New Jersey patients select, there may be up to 4 possible locations for the small incision where the implant will be inserted.
 During your consultation, Dr. Sorokin will review the methods with you and help you select the best option for your unique needs and desired outcome.